opendata-swiss/ckanext-subscribe/README.rst

 ::

+  # A CKAN config setting that also affects the behaviour of this extension.
   # Email notifications older than this time period will not be sent.
   # So, after a pause in the sending of emails, when it restarts, it will not
   # notify about activity which is: